BBalazs37/CodeWarsSolutions/README.md

 # CodeWarsSolutions
 My solutions for CodeWars.com challanges.
 Mostly in JavaScript, but some Python and SQL practice too.
-Not all, but the ones that might be useful later or I just simply liked.
+Not all, but the ones that might be useful later or the ones I just simply liked.

 For the challenge description, follow the link in the first line comment.